How do I create flared stairs and stairs with curved treads?

 The steps below describe how the arc of a flare can be defined.
 The same tools can be used to define the arc of a curved tread, as well.

-Create a staircase as described in steps 2 through 4, above.
+Create a staircase as described in Steps 3 and 4, above.

 Select CAD> Lines> Draw Line from the menu, then click and drag three lines:

 One line extending from the front edge of the stairs.

 A second line running parallel to the edge you wish to flare.

 A third line running parallel to the first but closer to the staircase center.